keygenqt/android-GitHubViewer/README.md

 ![picture](data/preview.png)

-Implementation of the application using the latest Android stack as of early summer 2021 and the [GitHub REST API](https://docs.github.com/en/rest).
+Implementation of the application using the latest Android Tech Stack and the [GitHub REST API](https://docs.github.com/en/rest).

 ```xml
 <!-- Github login.
 You can change the user to your own-->